 We’ve lived in you for more than a year but we haven’t taken a moment to properly introduce ourselves.
 We set out to fix you up without finding out anything about you.
 Your history is still a mystery and your birthday is rather vague.
 Your true colors are hiding beneath an outer garment of horrid aluminum and we have stripped your lovely porch and replaced it with something charming and beautiful but new and presumably not quite as comfortable.
 I hope you do not hold these changes against us for we are merely trying to restore you to your former glory.
 Little by little we are turning your grouchy and wrinkled facade to one of stately elegance.
 You were once a beauty and we are scrubbing away at the filth to show the graceful and elegant matriarch you are destined to become.

 Certainly, the cold has not agreed with you.
 Your paint is peeling and we saw the wrath of the cold in burst pipes in the 3rd floor while the house was supposedly winterized.
-Last winter was cold to be sure but we have walls and insulation now and this winter will be better.
+Last winter was cold to be sure but we have walls and insulation now and this winter will be better, we also find some great services from sites as Tidy TN online to help you keep our house top notch.
 We will be warm and cozy living on the second floor right in your very core.
 And don’t worry about the paint.
 I’ve taken to scraping it and painting it well.
 Soon enough, you won’t even be able to tell there was flaking.
 See, it’s looking better already:

 I hope you are pleased with the added structure we added in the bathroom.
 I know you were saggy and some more support must be more comfortable in the long run.
 But, like shoe inserts, added support can be so uncomfortable at first.
 I hope you are doing all right.
 You just have to break them in and then supported arches are well worth the initial discomfort.